Aiza-Rameen/Extremal-Sift-points/README.md

 Step 2:	Then install RNNLIB library from https://github.com/szcom/rnnlib, this library will help you to train the extracted SIFT features appeared in conjoined area of binary image and image mask.

 Step 3: Pass (x,y) coordinates of selected SIFT features along with labels to RNN.

+# Publications:

+Saad Bin Ahmed, Saeeda naz, Muhammad Imran Razzak, Rubiyah Yusof, "A novel Dataset for English-Arabic Scene Text Recognition (EASTR)-42k and Its Evaluation using Invariant Feature Extraction on Detected Extremal Regions" in IEEE Access (2019).